 With several games under their belt, they hope to continue enhancing the quality of the broadcast by giving Waco High fans more ways to participate and engage through social media.
 At the mid-point of last season, the brothers introduced a Facebook page, Twitter account and YouTube channel, all in an effort to further connect with listeners.

-“It was fun to watch the Waco community get behind their school as the season progressed,” said Joe Nesbitt, vice president at Central National Bank.
+“It was fun to watch the Waco community get behind their school as the season progressed,” said Joe Nesbitt, president at Central National Bank.
 “All the Facebook comments and tweets really made our jobs even that much more fun.
 Not to mention, it helps give these young student athletes the exposure they deserve for putting in the time and effort to represent their school and their community, both in the classroom and on the field.”